abhishek-singh632/Daily-Updates-News-App/README.md

 # User Authentication:
 Allow users to create accounts and log in.
-Personalized news feed based on user preferences and reading history.
+Personalized news feed based on user preferences and reading history.<br>
 **Article Details:**
 Individual pages for each article with detailed information.
 Support for multimedia content (images, videos).<br>